Eng 121 - Syllabus Online

 Course requirements and supplies

 • A reliable Internet connection is required.
+You are responsible for maintaining this connection.

-Work will not be accepted late nor be given extensions because of an Internet connectivity issue.
+note: Work will not be accepted late nor be given extensions because of an Internet connectivity issue.

 • MS Word 2003 or higher is required; all work must be submitted in MS Word 2003 or higher.